Why do clients hesitate like crazy when they are about to buy?

 Part 2: How pre-sell works like magic

-Part 3: The big reasons why clients don't buy
+Part 3: The big reasons why clients don't buy (and how pre-sell plays a role).

 If you've ever seen a Bollywood film (Hindi movies from India), you'll notice there's a lot of music and dancing.